 Nearly all of the surf resorts and Losmen here have a fast boat service to ferry you to the waves which are all a long paddle off the beach.
 It’s not that bad of a paddle but it can be a bit tricky navigating through the seaweed farms that cover the reef and keep many of the locals employed.
 Seaweed farming is one of the main industries on Rote.

 The T-Land break has some similarities to the famous wave on Java, G-Land.
 Nemberala is definitely a softer and more “user friendly” wave than its namesake.
 The point like reef is approximately 400 meters long and broken into four separate take off zones.

-The reef is non-threatening and the wave is not tide dependent, although it’s often better at low tide than high.
+The reef is non-threatening and the wave are not tide dependent, although it’s often better at low tide than high.

-Boa is about 15 minute by boat or a 10 minute drive in the car.
+Boa is about 15 minutes by boat or a 10-minute drive in the car.
 This classic right-hander barrels right from the take-off which can be steep and hollow and then a long very fast wall.
 Boa is best when the trade winds are very light so best surfed at early morning or during the wet season months from November to April.

 Rote Island is the most Southern of the Indonesian Islands and is much different in the landscape and the people compared with the rest of Indo.

 It looks and feels a lot like Western Australian Desert (makes sense with Australia so close) and the people are different too and so West Timor isn't exactly a lush jungle paradise like many of the other islands but it does boast some of the most beautiful tropical beaches.